-D. At the conclusion of the proceeding, the hearing officer shall: 1) give the parties oral notice of the essential aspects of the recommended interim order and reasons for the recommendation; 2) make an initial determination as to the use of mediation, psychological evaluations or home studies, in accordance with Rules L1915.7 and L1915.8; 3) shall set a date for the pretrial conference.
+D. At the conclusion of the proceeding, the hearing officer shall: 1) give the parties oral notice of the essential aspects of the recommended interim order and reasons for the recommendation; 2) make an initial determination as to the use of mediation, psychological evaluations or home studies, in accordance with Rule L1915.8; 3) shall set a date for the pretrial conference.

-A. No exceptions may be filed to an interim order entered in a custody action.
-Any matter not stipulated to at the initial conference may be reviewed at the pre-trial conference or resolved at trial.
+E. No exceptions may be filed to an interim order entered in a custody action.

-L1915.3-3.
-Approval of Recommended Orders.
-Any recommended interim order of the hearing officer shall be submitted to the court for approval and upon court approval shall have the effect of a pre-trial order.
+F. Any recommended interim order of the hearing officer shall be submitted to the court for approval and upon court approval shall have the effect of an interim pre-trial order.